 Across the Narrabri shire there was a diversity of views regarding how participants felt their community would cope and adapt to possible CSG development in the shire.
 These views ranged from people feeling their community would resist changes through to feeling their community would change into something different but better.
 As shown in Figure 3, these views also varied among the three different subregions.
-Residents in Narrabri and surrounds were significantly more likely to think their community would adapt to the changes, while residents in Boggabri and surrounds were significantly more likely to think their community would not to cope with possible CSG development.
+Residents in Narrabri and surrounds were significantly more likely to think their community would adapt to the changes, while residents in Boggabri and surrounds were significantly more likely to think their community would only just cope, and Wee Waa more likely to think their community would not to cope with possible CSG development.